dotnet/EntityFramework.Docs/entity-framework/core/modeling/indexes.md

 ## Fluent API

-You can use the Fluent API specify an index on a single property.
+You can use the Fluent API to specify an index on a single property.
 By default, indexes are non-unique.

 <!-- [!code-csharp[Main](samples/core/Modeling/FluentAPI/Samples/Index.cs?highlight=7,8)] -->
 ``` csharp